 Toy shopping for young children is quite overwhelming.
 There are so many choices and it is difficult to know just what toys are the best learning toys for preschool children.
-Lucky for you, I was a teacher!

 Yes, this gives me the inside scoop!
 Oh and I forgot to mention, I have two sweet, sticky-faced preschoolers living with me!
 My sons are ages three and five and attend junior kindergarten and preschool three’s respectively.